 Justin being the most epic yet.

 We met an older fellow while we were out hiking and he took this photo for us.
-He said, "We'll y'all beed a photo together in this beautiful place."
+He said, "Well y'all need a photo together in this beautiful place."

 I tried my hand at that whole looking "epic" thing too.
 Meh.